Located in: Czech Republic

 The application deadline is on the 31st of July.

 Masaryk University has earned a top place in Europe as a university for medicine and research.

 The university has a research base in Antarctica.
-Thanks to it Czechia has voting rights in Antarctica.
+Thanks to it the Czech Republic has voting rights in Antarctica.
 It’s named after the father of Genetics Gregor Mendel who lived and worked in Brno.
 The base uses solar panels as a source of energy.